expo/expo/docs/versions/v17.0.0/guides/building-standalone-apps.md

 You're probably not surprised that `name`, `iconUrl` and `version` are required, but if you haven't used Expo much you might be confused by `slug` and `sdkVersion`. `slug` is the url name that your app's JavaScript is published to, for example `exp.host/@notbrent/rnplay`, where `notbrent` is my username and `rnplay` is the slug.
 The `sdkVersion` tells Expo what Expo runtime version to use, which corresponds to a React Native version.

 There are other options you might want to add to `exp.json`.
 We have only covered what is required.
-See [Configuration with exp.json](configuration.html) for the full spec.
+For example, some people like to configure their own build number, linking scheme, and more.
+We highly recommend you read through [Configuration with exp.json](configuration.html) for the full spec.

 ## 3. Start the build